Johnny Hates Jazz

-Early career
+History

+Early lives and prior careers

-Both Datchler and Nocito were born into musical families.
-Datchler's father, Fred, was a member of two chart-topping bands from the 1950s.
-The Stargazers had the distinction of being the first British band to reach No. 1 on the UK Singles Chart.
+The three founding members of Johnny Hates Jazz - Clark Datchler, Calvin Hayes, and Mike Nocito - were each born into musical families.

+Clark Datchler's father, Fred Datchler, was a member of two chart-topping bands from the 1950s, notably The Stargazers, which had the distinction of being the first British band to reach No. 1 on the UK singles chart.
 As part of the Polkadots, Fred Datchler sang backing vocals for Frank Sinatra and Petula Clark.
-Nocito hails from an American family based in Europe with the U.S. armed forces.
-His mother was a singer in a close-harmony group called the Cactus Kids, which performed for troops throughout northern Europe.

-Having been a singer, guitarist, and keyboard player in numerous bands as a teenager, Datchler at the age of 17 released his first single on the London independent record label Bluebird Records, backed by members of reggae band Aswad.
+Having been a singer, guitarist, and keyboard player in numerous bands as a teenager, Clark Datchler released his first single at the age of 17 on the London independent record label Bluebird Records, backed by members of reggae band Aswad.
 He went on to work with Rusty Egan of Visage, fusing electronic music with soul, and performed often on the London club scene.
 He was subsequently signed to Warner Brothers Music as a songwriter, and moved to Los Angeles.

+Calvin Hayes was the son of Mickie Most, an English record producer and founder of founder of Rak Records.
+Most produced the albums of numerous artists in the 1960s and 1970s, including The Animals, Suzi Quatro, and Lulu.
+Hayes became a keyboardist, drummer, and music producer.
+Calvin Hayes played drums for English singer Kim Wilde's 1981 touring band after the success of her debut single, "Kids in America".

+Mike Nocito hails from an American family based in Europe with the U.S. armed forces.
+His American mother, a singer in a close-harmony group called the Cactus Kids, performed for U.S. troops in Europe.
 Nocito was a guitarist in school bands, having grown up alongside friend and fellow record producer Phil Thornalley, as well as members of Katrina and the Waves.
-He became a recording engineer and worked with Pink Floyd, the Police, the Cure, Duran Duran, and the Thompson Twins.
+He later became a recording engineer at RaK Records and worked with The Police, Duran Duran, and the Thompson Twins.

-The two met in 1982 at RAK Studios in London.
-Datchler had just become lead singer in the band Hot Club, alongside the third and final original JHJ member Calvin Hayes.
-The line-up also included bass player Glen Matlock and guitarist James Stevenson.
-In 1983, Hot Club released a single on RAK Records and performed at London's Marquee Club, a performance that impressed RAK head (and Hayes' father), Mickie Most.
-He decided to sign Datchler to the label as a solo artist.
-It was Most who suggested that Datchler work with Nocito, who was an engineer at RAK Studios at the time.
-Over the next four years, the two worked together on Datchler's solo recordings.
-Most also guided Datchler, producing several of his recordings in the mid-1980s.
+In the early 1980s, Calvin Hayes and Clark Datchler were members of a band called Hot Club, alongside Glen Matlock, the former original bassist for the Sex Pistols, and .guitarist James Stevenson.
+In 1983, Hot Club released a single on Rak Records and performed at London's Marquee Club, a performance that impressed Rak head (and Hayes' father), Mickie Most.
+Most signed Datchler to the label as a solo artist.
+Most also suggested that Datchler work with Nocito, who was an engineer at RAK Studios at the time.
+Hot Club later broke up.